djeada/Databases-Notes/notes/08_database_performance/03_database_caching.md

 #### Why it differs by app

-* **E-commerce**: product listings (immutable) vs. cart totals (write-through).
-TTL for product ≈ catalog update frequency (often 30 min – 1 h).
+* In an *e-commerce* platform, product listings are often treated as immutable and can be cached with a TTL close to the catalog update frequency, while omitting this practice causes unnecessary database load; for example, setting a 30–60 minute TTL lets popular items stay responsive without risking stale availability data.
-* **SaaS CRUD** apps: user & org objects updated sporadically—TTL can be hours.
-Focus more on *invalidation correctness* than raw hit rate.
+* For *SaaS CRUD* applications, user and organization objects change infrequently, so long TTL values are acceptable, whereas avoiding them forces constant database queries; in this case, ensuring invalidation correctness matters more than maximizing cache hit rates, such as when an admin updates organization details only a few times a day.
-* **Social feed**: massive read amplification.
-Split feed metadata (list of IDs) and item bodies, use fan-out on write or “pull with cache”.
+* In a *social feed* with high read amplification, separating feed metadata from item bodies improves efficiency, while skipping this separation makes each read heavier and slower; for instance, a service may cache only the list of post IDs and then fetch or fan-out item content on demand.

 Each app’s *write cadence* and *staleness tolerance* ultimately dictate TTL and invalidation strategy—use the measurement steps above to quantify both before you start tweaking configs.